LyubomyrPlotnikov/blog/readme.md

 </p>

 ## Installation
 To run the project you will need to install Docker.
-To do this please follow instruction on official docker site.
+Please follow instruction on official docker site.
 [Get started with Docker](https://docs.docker.com/get-started/).

-After docker is installed you run the project with the following command:
+After docker is installed you can run the project with the following command:

 `docker-compose up -d`

 The command above will build containers for you.
-After that, you will need to perform few additional steps to access your application.
+After that, you will need to perform a few additional steps to access your application.

 * Create `.env` file from `.env.example` in root folder.